hoanggiang063/weatherdemo/README.md

 ### Using dexprotector for root, emulator detection, decompile apk:
 - Reference: https://dexprotector.com
 ### Using Observer pattern to monitor data
-### Using DI to decouple object, make it easier test
+### Using Dependency injection to decouple object, make it easier to test
-### Config multi environment for testing, deploy production.
+### Configure multi environments for testing, production.

 ## Code structure
-### app module: presentation layer, include UI code
+### app module: presentation layer which included UI code
-- /src/main -> for feature
+- /src/main -> for UI feature
 - /src/pro --> for config production environment
 - /src/sit --> for config test environment
 - /src/../core -> common things which used in application.